Proof of the Dubrovin conjecture and analysis of the tritronqu\'ee solutions of $P_I$: Introduction and Main result

 \section{Introduction and Main result}

 Understanding the global behavior in $\CC$ of the tritronqu\'ee solutions (see below) of the Painlev\'e equation $\P1$ is essential in a number of problems such as the critical behavior in the NLS/Toda lattices (\cite{Dubrovinc}, \cite{DubrovinJPA}) and the analysis of the cubic oscillator (\cite{Partial1}).
-Considerations related to the behavior of NLS/Toda solutions corroborated by numerical evidence led to the Dubrovin conjecture, see \cite{Dubrovinc} (cf. also \cite{Claeys} and \cite{DubrovinJPA}).
-This conjecture states that the tritronqu\'ee solutions are analytic in a neighborhood of the origin $O$ and in a sector of width $8\pi/5$ containing $O$.
-A number of partial results on this question have been obtained so far, see e.g. \cite{Nalini}, \cite{Partial2}--\cite{Partial3} but, in spite of the existence of an underlying Riemann-Hilbert representation, at the time of the present paper the conjecture is still open.
+Considerations related to the behavior of NLS/Toda solutions corroborated by numerical evidence led to the conjecture in the Dubrovin-Grava-Klein paper \cite{Dubrovinc} that the tritronqu\'ee solutions are analytic in a neighborhood of the origin $O$ and in a sector of width $8\pi/5$ containing $O$ (cf. also \cite{Claeys} and \cite{DubrovinJPA}).
+A number of partial results on this question have been obtained so far (see e.g. \cite{Nalini},\cite{survey},\cite{Partial2}--\cite{Partial1}) but, in spite of the existence of an underlying Riemann-Hilbert representation, at the time of the present paper the conjecture is still open.

 The purpose of the present paper is to prove the Dubrovin conjecture alongside other results about the tritronqu\'ees.

 \centerline{*}

 We write $\P1$ in the form